NetzwergX/netzwergx.github.io/_posts/2013-04-28-wmake-wcf2-build-script.md

 ---
 title: "wmake - WCF 2.0 package build script"
 layout: article
-excerpt: "The release of WBB4 and WCF 2.0 beta gets closer every day, and writing plugins for it becomes more and more interesting, especially since we knowget a good overview about the things that might not be included by default and make a good plugin.
-To make things easier, i wrote a little shell script that automagically packs WCF 2.0 packages: **wmake**!"
 categories: [WCF]
 tags: [WCF, package, WBB, shell, build, wmake]
 ---
+The release of WBB4 and WCF 2.0 beta gets closer every day, and writing plugins for it becomes more and more interesting, especially since we knowget a good overview about the things that might not be included by default and make a good plugin.
+To make things easier, i wrote a little shell script that automagically packs WCF 2.0 packages: **wmake**!

 Usage
 ---------